 This alternative account can be right or wrong--but that is not the point.
-The point is to show that AJR's account is no more supported by their statistical regressions than alternative statements as such.
+The point is to show that such.
 Their claim of having found empirical support for 'large effects of institutions on income per capita' is entirely groundless.